 Larger or older Broad Beans need to be peeled.
 That is, they are first removed from the pod, of course, and then each bean has their thick outer shell removed.
 This seems like a lot of work, but once you are on a roll, it happens quickly.
 I use a small, sharp knife to knick the outer skin, then a quick peel and the inner bean pops out.
 The inner bean is much gentler in taste, very delicious.

-I love pan fried broad beans, so if the beans are a little older, after double peeling them I through them into a hot pan with a tiny bit of oil and saute them until just beginning to colour.
+I love pan fried broad beans, so any time that you are using broad beans that are are a little older, double peel them and throw them into a hot pan with a tiny bit of oil.
+Saute until just beginning to colour.

 Pan Fried Broad Bean Salad with Tomato and Thyme